GAC Trumpchi: Concept vehicles

-Product gallery

 Sales

 In 2011, 17,000 Trumpchi vehicles were sold in China, the only market in which they were then available.
 A total of around 32,000 Trumpchi vehicles were sold in 2012.

 In September 2012, GAC announced that exports of Trumpchi cars to markets including Eastern Europe, the Middle East, South America and Southeast Asia would begin in 2013.

-On 28 December 2021, GAC launched fully-imported CBU model Trumpchi GS3 Power in Malaysia through WTC Automotive to competes against Proton X50, Perodua Ativa and Honda HR-V in Malaysia market.
+On 28 December 2021, GAC launched fully-imported CBU model Trumpchi GS3 Power in Malaysia through WTC Automotive.